GCKFA home page

 Membership and Tournament Registration

 When the Gulf Coast Kayak Fishing Association was being formed our leadership looked at “Roberts rules of Order” as guidelines for our “non-profit” / “not for profit” organization.
-It provided some of the basic rules for organization to follow.
+It provided some of the basic rules for organizations to follow.
 These rules are often revised to incorporate new technology like electronic meetings.
 We now hold electronic meetings through the use of emails, Facebook, GCKFA web site and telephone calls.
 We must adapt to the ever changing environment or become extinct as so many organization do.

 We are changing our membership requirements effective immediately; Membership dues will be included in our Spring Tournament registration and any other GCKFA sponsored event requiring payment.
 Our membership dues will remain at twenty dollars per year to expire annually on or about our spring tournament.
 You can still become a paid member without participating in a GCKFA sponsored event requiring payment.